Antontelesh/book-library-webpack/README.md

 ## Running

-1. Before installing ensure you have installed npm, bower and webpack globally.
+1. Before installing ensure you have installed npm, bower, webpack and http-server globally.
 2. Clone the repo and run
   ```
   $ npm start